Ida Hulkko

 She also swam for the Florida State Seminoles of NCAA Division I. Hulkko announced she would redshirt the 2019-20 collegiate season in order to train for Tokyo.
 In May 2020, Hulkko announced she would not be returning to swim for the Seminoles.

 In 2021, Hulkko won silver in the 50 metre breaststroke at the 2020 European Aquatics Championships, setting a national record in the process.
 She qualified to represent Finland at the 2020 Summer Olympics in Tokyo.
-At the games, Hulkko progressed to the semi-finals in the Women's 100 metre breaststroke event after setting a national record in her heat.
+At the games, Hulkko progressed to the semi-finals in the Women's 100 metre breaststroke after setting a national record in her heat.
+In 2024, Hulkko competed in the Summer Olympics in Paris, once again competing in the 100 metre breastroke.
+She finished 26th in the heats and did not advance.

 Hulkko is the daughter of Finnish Army general Petri Hulkko.
+She got engaged to Turkish swimmer Metin Aydın in 2024.